-The Planning Board requires that an applicant considering an OSDP come before the board for a Preliminary Conceptual Consultation or a Design Review Phase (both provided for in Section IV of the Subdivision Regulations) and representatives of the Planning Board shall view the subject parcel.
-At this time the Planning Board may provide site-specific advice or recommendations to the development of the parcel as an OSDP.
+The Planning Board requires that an applicant considering an OSDP or VPA come before the board for a Preliminary Conceptual Consultation or a Design Review Phase (both provided for in Section IV of the Subdivision Regulations) and representatives of the Planning Board shall view the subject parcel.
+At this time the Planning Board may provide site-specific advice or recommendations to the development of the parcel as an OSDP or VPA.

-The following procedure will be followed by a developer applying for an OSDP:
+The following procedure will be followed by a developer applying for an OSDP or VPA:

-13.5.1 The base number of units shall be determined by the total "Usable land" divided by the minimum lot size for that zone and rounded down to the nearest whole number.

-- An OSDP plan will be presented describing the entire subdivision; including road and drive layouts; building location, size, type; open space; buffer landscaping (if any); scenic view amenities; size and location of wetlands/watersheds; and topography.
+- 13.5.1 The base number of units shall be determined by the total "Usable land" divided by the minimum lot size for that zone and rounded down to the nearest whole number. - 13.5.2 An OSDP or VPA plan will be presented describing the entire subdivision; including road and drive layouts; building location, size, type; open space; buffer landscaping (if any); scenic view amenities; size and location of wetlands/watersheds; and topography.
 Setbacks, lot sizes, building locations are encouraged to vary from lot to lot within the subdivision to retain significant, natural vegetation along the roadway, provide increased privacy for residents and increase the visual variety provided by the homes within the subdivision.
 The designated open space shall be eligible for a conservation easement per RSA 674:21-a Development Restrictions Enforceable.
-The Conservation Restriction shall meet the definition as provided in RSA 477-45. - 13.5.3 The developer will submit a Completed Application as stipulated in Section IV of the Subdivision Regulations. - 13.5.4 Incentives- The following increases in base density shall be applied if certain performance criteria are met: - i) Base density bonus of 10%, excluding the Mountain Zone. - ii) Increase open space =5% bonus for every 10% above 40% minimum of the parcel minus wetlands.
-Maximum bonus of 5% in Mountain Zone. - iii) Open Space contiguous with existing open space or conservation easement = 5% including the Mountain Zone. - iv) Provision for workforce or senior housing = 5% excluding the Mountain Zone and Rural Zone. - v) Maximum bonus not to exceed 25%.

-13.5.5 Conditional Use Permit
+The Conservation Restriction shall meet the definition as provided in RSA 477-45.

+- 13.5.3 The developer will submit a Completed Application as stipulated in Section IV of the Subdivision Regulations. - 13.5.4 VPA is restricted to no more than 20% of the buildable area of the original tract, the remaining open space will be eligible for a conservation easement per RSA 674:21-a Development Restrictions Enforceable.
+The Conservation Restriction shall meet the definition as provided in RSA 477-45. - 13.5.5 Incentives- The following increases in base density shall be applied if certain performance criteria are met: - i) Base density bonus of 10%, excluding the Mountain Zone. - ii) Increase open space =5% bonus for every 10% above 40% minimum of the parcel minus wetlands.
+Maximum bonus of 5% in Mountain Zone. - iii) Open Space contiguous with existing open space or conservation easement = 5% including the Mountain Zone. - iv) Provision for workforce or senior housing = 5% excluding the Mountain Zone and Rural Zone. - v) Maximum bonus not to exceed 25%. - 13.5.6 Conditional Use Permit